Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Time series and Classification

 \subsubsection{Long-Short Term memory Neural Network (LSTM)}

-trained on raw data that are padded with zeros to the length of the longest measurement, keeping the information about the original length.
-The output of the last LSTM cell (representing the LSTM-computed features) with nonzero input is selected.
-The features are then passed into two linear layers to compute the output.
-Object’s category is selected using the softmax layer.
-During training, the network weights are modified.
-Gradient descent (Adam~\cite{adam2015}) is performed to minimize the cross entropy loss.
+The LSTM classifier was trained on raw data padded with zeros to the length of the longest measurement, keeping the information about the original length.
+The output of the last LSTM cell (representing the LSTM-computed features) with nonzero input was selected.
+The features were then passed into two linear layers to compute the output.
+Object category was selected using the softmax layer.
+During training, the network weights were modified.
+Gradient descent (Adam~\cite{adam2015}) was performed to minimize the cross entropy loss.
 We used grid search to find the optimal values of the hyperparameters for a given gripper, action parameters, and object set.
-The search is through the number of LSTM hidden layers (2/4), size of the hidden layer (32/64/128/256), learning rate (log. distribution over [$10^{-5}$, $10^{-3}$]).
+The search was through the number of LSTM hidden layers (2/4), size of the hidden layer (32/64/128/256), learning rate (log. distribution over [$10^{-5}$, $10^{-3}$]).
 Batch size was determined empirically to comply with the available memory resources.
 This resulted in 336 different LSTM models.
 The model performing the best on the validation set was selected (typically networks with 4 LSTM layers and 256 neurons in the hidden layer).